Mason Neck State Park

 TRAILS

 Hiking, biking and self-guided trails.
 More than six miles of unpaved hiking trails and three miles of paved multi-use trails wind through the park providing a glimpse of nature by the bay.
 Elevated walkways allow visitors to explore some of the marsh areas in the park.
 The Friends of Mason Neck State Park’s Accessibility Project has documented four trails as accessible or partially accessible.
-Please visit the Accessibility section for links to detailed information and photos.
+Please visit the accessibility section for links to detailed information and photos.

 SWIMMING